Joseph7e/HCGS_Metabarcoding_Tutorials/README.md

 ## What is metabarcoding?

-DNA taxonomy in a broad sense, means any form of analysis that uses variation in DNA sequence data to inform species delimitation.
+<ins>DNA taxonomy</ins> in a broad sense, means any form of analysis that uses variation in DNA sequence data to inform species delimitation.

-<ins>DNA Barcoding</ins> - identification (taxonomically/phylogenetically) of an organism by a short section of DNA/RNA.
+<ins>Barcoding</ins> - identification (taxonomically/phylogenetically) of an organism by a short section of DNA/RNA, usually through PCR amplification with conserved DNA/RNA primers.

 <ins>Metabarcoding</ins> - barcoding of DNA/RNA or eDNA/eRNA in a manner that allows for identification of many taxa within the same sample.
-This is usually done with PCR and DNA/RNA primers.

 <br />